 5 Best Spots to See the Northern Lights in Anchorage

+Make Anchorage your base camp for catching the aurora borealis.
 Spotting the northern lights can depend on everything from weather conditions to the presence of man-made light, so to maximize your chances, it’s best to be in a location known for clear, dark skies.
-Fortunately, one doesn’t have to travel far from downtown Anchorage to find prime aurora viewing locales.
+Fortunately, one doesn’t have to travel far from Downtown Anchorage to find prime aurora viewing locales.
+Local guide services can help show you the way.
 When the skies are clear and solar conditions are right, these are some of the top places to see the northern lights in Anchorage.

 The Glen Alps trailhead parking lot is a high elevation vantage point for northern lights above the city.